German reading comprehension is one of the essential things you need to learn if you want to get fluent in the German language.

 9. Use headlines to find orientation

-Another way to improve your German reading comprehension is to work with headlines to find orientation in a text.
+Another way to improve your ability to understand written German is to work with headlines to find orientation in a text.
 This approach works expressly well with non-fictional texts that are more likely to be structured with headlines.

 You can first read all the headlines to get a better understanding of the content of each paragraph.
 Approaching a new text like this also gives you a better understanding of the overall context before reading the sections.